ms-gx/CircAidMe/README.md

-# How it works
+# How CircAidMe works

-TBD
+A in-depth description of CircAidMe can be found [here](HOWITWORKS.md).